Sheree Schwartz, PhD, MPH

 Bio

 Suzanna Arul is the communications specialist for the Sense Network.
-She received her Master of Science in Public Health in Health Communications and Health Education from Johns Hopkins University.
+She received her Master of Science in Public Health degree in health communications and health education from Johns Hopkins Bloomberg School of Public Health.
 Prior to her role with the Sense Network, Arul was a communications intern for the Welch Center for Prevention, Epidemiology and Clinical Research and a research assistant within the Epidemiology department at Johns Hopkins.
-Before pursuing her master's degree, Arul was a full-time freelancer in photography and film in Atlanta, Georgia.

 Amelia Wallace, PhD